Last updated: December 1, 2022

 An LLC might have numerous owners or be controlled by a different firm.

-You won't have to hold annual meetings if your firm is situated in an LLC, and the owners of the LLC can account for their gains and losses on their individual income tax returns.
+You won't have to hold annual meetings if your firm is situated in a limited liability company, and the owners of the LLC can account for their gains and losses on their individual income tax returns.

 Because there is no second taxation on a company's income, the structure has some tax efficiency.
 Members are permitted to make self-distributions.